How to Legally Stop Automatic Payments on a Payday Loan

 We help borrowers escape the payday loan trap.

-How to stop automatic payments in 4 easy steps
+4 easy steps to stop automatic payments

 Under federal law, borrowers have the authority to stop automatic payments at any time, even if they already provided permission.
 However, to legally stop the payments, borrowers must follow these steps: